 - 2 cups cooked brown rice

-- 1 cup black beans, reduced sodium, drained and rinsed
+- 1 cup canned reduced sodium black beans, drained and rinsed

 - Preheat the oven to 350 degrees F. Lightly coat an 11- by 7-inch baking dish with cooking spray.